Did dioxins spread after the Ohio train derailment? | Federal News Network

 Eventually, those dioxins could make their way up the food chain to human consumers.
 Bioaccumulation means that more dioxin can get into humans than what’s found in the environment after the crash.

-“(Animals) don’t metabolize and get rid of dioxins like we do other chemicals,” Schettler said, and it’s stored in the fat of animals that humans eat, like fish, and builds up over time, making the health effects worse.
+Animals “don’t metabolize and get rid of dioxins like we do other chemicals,” Schettler said, and dioxin is stored in the fat of animals that humans eat, like fish, and builds up over time, making the health effects worse.

-Birnbaum and Schettler agreed that residents have reason for concern about dioxins from this accident.
+Birnbaum and Schettler agreed that residents have reason for concern about dioxins from this derailment.

 Even though they are present in small amounts from other sources, the large amount of vinyl chloride burned off from the train cars could create more than usual, McBride said.